HiIamShariqueAzam/Currency-Converter/README.md

-A currency converter app that lets users convert any amount from one currency to another using a real-time exchange rate API.
-The app also shows the flags of the selected countries for a better visual experience.
+Developed a Currency Converter App using HTML, CSS and JavaScript, integrating an API to fetch live exchange rates.
+The app allows users to convert any amount between different currencies while displaying their respective country flags.
+The application fetches real-time exchange rates from an API and updates the result dynamically.